What Are Adenoids?

 No wonder nothing was draining from his ears and he was hearing so poorly.

-Since my son mostly had ear infections, our Dr determined that removing the adenoids would be the least invasive and give the best results.
+Since my son mostly had ear infections, our doctor determined that removing the adenoids would be the least invasive and would produce the best results.

 He also told us that with my son's symptoms, having the adenoids removed will decrease the number of infections my son gets by 80%!